MarcServat/glofox-craft-beer/README.md

 For testing, the use of two libraries are encouraged, `react-testing-library` and `jest`.
 Jest will cover unit test and react testing library will be responsible for the integration test.

-NOTE: A sample of integration test is included in the `SearchBar` component.
-Due to time constraints, no more tests have been added to the delivered project.
+For the test performed, some happy paths are tested, however due to time constraints most of them are missing.

 ### Further development
-In terms of scalability, would be profitable to split the application in micro frontends.
-Ideally, two micro frontends will be created at the beginning.
+In terms of scalability, would be efficient to split the application in micro frontends.
+Ideally, two micro frontends will be created at the beginning for the teams to work independently.
 ![img.png](images/img.png)

-Despite my lack of experience on this architecture, some challenges could be managing the shared resources between micro frontends and compiling strategies for each of them.
+Despite my lack of experience on this architecture, some challenges could be managing the shared resources/dependencies between micro frontends and finding the right compiling strategies for each of them.